kuhlaid/dataverse-docusaurus/docs/user-guide/account.md

 ### Additional Information about API Tokens and Dataverse Software APIs

-The Dataverse Software APIs are documented in the [/api/index](./api/index) but the following sections may be of particular interest:
+The Dataverse Software APIs are documented in the `/api/index`{.interpreted-text role="doc"} but the following sections may be of particular interest:

 - `/api/getting-started`{.interpreted-text role="doc"}